TokiTahmid64/bengali-conversion-summarizer/README.md

 ## How to use

 Currently this repo consists only of the transcription part.
 An example audio is given, namely `talkshow.wav`.
-You need a GPU with memory ~10GB to run the transcription in this implementation.
+You need a GPU to run the transcription in this implementation.
 Change device in `src/transcribe/transcribe.py` to CPU if you don't have a GPU.

 - Create a `.env` file in the root directory containing your huggingface token: